Zilola-Nazarova/node-nodejs-crud-api/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse program for the knowledge and skills I have acquired in Modules 1-4.

-I am grateful to all previous project reviewers for their advice.
-Thanks to them I could build this app.
+This project was developed as part of the [RSSchool](https://rs.school/courses/aws-devops) AWS DevOps course.
+I would like to express my gratitude to the RSSchool team for their guidance and support throughout the learning journey.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>